Live Band Backing Track

 Similarly, when adding more rhythms and pentatonic licks, you create excitement.
 This too should be practiced with the band, not in isolation, in order to really find out what the best part is.

-We’ll do all this when you sign up to the course.
+We’ll do all this when you sign up for the course.